 It is with much regret that we have to announce the death on Sunday, after a short illness, of Mr R Spencer-Thomas, of Upper Honeydon Farm.
 Mr Thomas, who has farmed at Honeydon for the last 14 years, was a native of Shropshire.
 He was well known in the Bedford district, being a member of Bedfordshire Farmers’ Union and of the County Liberal Association.
 He was 56 years of age, and leaves a widow and two sons.

-Mr Spencer-Thomas was born at Terprenal, Llanymynech, Shropshire, on the Welsh border, and he is descended from an old Welsh family which has a considerable history.
+Mr Spencer-Thomas was born at Treprenal, Llanymynech, Shropshire, on the Welsh border, and he is descended from an old Welsh family which has a considerable history.
 He was the eldest of a large family, and at an early age he was left an orphan.
-With the aid of his uncle, Mr Richard Thomas, a well-known breeder of Shropshire sheep, he farmed Terprenal.
-Being dissatisfied with being a ??? farmer, he purchased Honeydon Farm in 1913.
-Lately, he had specialized in breeding cattle, his main interest being dairy farming.
+With the aid of his uncle, Mr Richard Thomas, a well-known breeder of Shropshire sheep, he farmed Treprenal.
+Being dissatisfied with being a ?tenant? farmer, he purchased Honeydon Farm in 1913.
+Lately, he had specialised in breeding cattle, his main interest being dairy farming.
 Mr Spencer Thomas was a great believer in scientific farming, and in his thirteen years of cultivation at Honeydon he has greatly improved the land.
 He frequently accompanied the excursions to experimental stations in order to gain further knowledge and he was one of the few farmers in the county to possess a silo.
-He was a sound farmer, understanding thoroughly manorial values and chemicals in their applications to the soil.
+He was a sound farmer, understanding thoroughly manurial values and chemicals in their applications to the soil.

 Mrs Spencer-Thomas, was a lady journalist connected with a Shropshire paper, was greatly interested in the Suffrage movement, but was as not a militant Suffragette.